CryptoLover705/Eth-paper-wallet/README.md

 2. Npm install
 3. Npm start
 4. You will be prompted with password input
-5. Save memonic on piece of paper
+5. Save memonic and private key on piece of paper

 # This Output is just an example,
 ## PLEASE DO NOT USE THIS EXAMPLE: